 For all other welds, a visual examination is sufficient.

-What Is The Pressure Test for ASME B31.1?
+What Is The Pressure Testing for ASME B31.1?

-Pressure tests in ASME B31.1 are conducted to guarantee the safety, dependability, and leak resistance of pressure systems.
+Pressure testing in ASME B31.1 are conducted to guarantee the safety, dependability, and leak resistance of pressure systems.
 This process involves subjecting the piping system to elevated pressures to assess its ability to withstand the intended operating conditions without any leaks or failures.
+According to ASME B31.1.

 For piping systems facing both internal and external pressure, calculate the test pressure based on the internal pressure.
 Determine the hoop stress by considering the pressure difference during testing.
 Utilize the ASME B31.1 data tables for allowable stress data.